CarsonCase/SecureLogin/README.md

 # SecureLogin
 A simple NodeJS/MonboDB web server that can sign up and log-in users.
 User passwords are salted and hashed with bcrypt for security and server is hosted on HTTPS.
-Error handling terrible and probably introduces a slew of vulnerabilities on it's own but for this version I really just was excited to be able to get a whole practically (for a small user base) secure database up and running in one night.
+Error handling is terrible and probably introduces a slew of vulnerabilities on it's own but for this version I really just was excited to be able to get a whole practically (for a small user base) secure database up and running in one night.

 TO RUN:
 -First run the bash script httpskeys.sh to generate your servers https keys